jamesmcnamara/reviewr/README.md

-# Reviewr - A TypeScript LLM Tool Execution Framework
+# Reviewr - A TypeScript LLM Tool Execution Framework with Testing

 This project provides a framework for sending prompts to LLMs (like Anthropic's Claude) and having them execute local tools.
 It uses Zod for schema validation and JSON Schema generation.